 But I close.
-I pass over in silence the comparative picture of the two systems, and the contrast which is presented in it between Mr. Darby and the word, because I have discussed all the subjects if contains.
-That there is a serious opposition between Mr. Rochat&#8217;s views and mine (in the spirit of the things more than in the details), I fully agree.
+I pass over in silence the comparative picture of the two systems, and the contrast which is presented in it between Mr. Darby and the word, because I have discussed all the subjects it contains.
+That there is a serious opposition between Mr. Rochat's views and mine (in the spirit of the things more than in the details), I fully agree.
 I believe that he has substituted, for the presence of the Spirit of God in the government of the church here below, certain rites and ordinances of churches, the greater part of which cannot be

-| Note to translation.&#8212;In the French translation it is, he that is defiled, let him defile himself yet; he that is sanctified, sanctify himself still.
+¦Note to translation. -- In the French translation it is, he that is defiled, let him defile himself yet; he that is sanctified, sanctify himself still.

 {272}

 justified by the word.
 I believe that his views prevent the conscience of the church from being reached by the conviction of its responsibility and of its sin, in that it has not manifested the glory of Christ here below.
 When Mr. Rochat speaks of the practical consequences of what he calls my system, it is easy for him to pronounce a judgment.
-People may have exposed the apostles, because the enemy had raised a tumult; one may shut out the truth, because the opposition to that truth has caused trouble.| Our brother alludes to what took place at Geneva.
+People may have exposed the apostles, because the enemy had raised a tumult; one may shut out the truth, because the opposition to that truth has caused trouble¦.
+Our brother alludes to what took place at Geneva.
 But it remains to be proved if all the fault is with the principles.
 May it not be in part with those who are opposed to them?
-I believe I have said all that is necessary &#8212;no doubt, with much weakness, for I have gone through much bodily suffering; but I think I have touched upon all that concerns the conscience of the church.
+I believe I have said all that is necessary -- no doubt, with much weakness, for I have gone through much bodily suffering; but I think I have touched upon all that concerns the conscience of the church.

-<h3>Conclusion</h3>
+<h3>CONCLUSION</h3>

 And now, if I am asked what the children of God have to do in the present circumstances of the church, my answer is very simple.
 They ought to meet in the unity of the body of Christ outside the world.
 That is a need which is pretty generally felt, a principle of all importance in these days of falling away, a principle which he who is guided by the Holy Spirit will not fail to find in the word.
 Whenever it once has been found, obedience becomes a duty of the conscience; and the more light a person has, the more deeply this will be received.
-To act according to his conscience, according to the word, a Christian only needs faith&#8212;that energetic principle which only looks to the will of God, and never to circumstances or to difficulties.
+To act according to his conscience, according to the word, a Christian only needs faith -- that energetic principle which only looks to the will of God, and never to circumstances or to difficulties.
 The consciousness that we shall be preserved from the judgment which will fall upon Christendom will give seriousness, humbleness, firmness to our walk.
-Let us remember that &#8220;God resisteth the proud, but giveth grace unto the humble.&#8221;
+Let us remember that "God resisteth the proud, but giveth grace unto the humble".